elee1766/potatoe/README.md

 eg `potatoe -w=40` or `potatoe -t`

-see existing examples for fun
+see existing versions for example implementations